danelimjoco/2025-commerce-data-normalizer/README.md

 # Start data scheduler
 make start-scheduler

-# Make a single API request
+# Make a single API request to a specific platform
-python -m external.request shopify  # or woocommerce
+make request-shopify  # or request-woocommerce
 ```

 ## API

-The API provides a RESTful interface for accessing normalized product data.
+The API provides a RESTful interface for accessing normalized merchant metrics.
 It's built with FastAPI and includes features like filtering, pagination, and platform-specific queries.

 ### API Architecture